Myekman/tic_tac_toe/README.md

 * My fantastic mentor at Code Institute

-And also all awesome people att slack code institute community who are warm and helpful every time.
+And also my family that encouraged me and gave me all time i needed to make this project the best i could.

 ### This videos inspired me strongly